-- 19.1 You may not transfer, assign, novate or otherwise dispose of the whole or any part of the Grant Agreement or any rights under it, to another organisation or individual, without ARIA's prior written consent. - 19.2 You shall not subcontract any of the Project Activities to a Third Party except to the extent permitted, and to the person or persons identified, in Schedule 2 Part 1.
+- 19.1 Neither party may transfer, assign, novate or otherwise dispose of the whole or any part of the Grant Agreement or any rights under it, to another organisation or individual, without ARIA's the non-assigning party's prior written consent. - 19.2 You shall not subcontract any of the Project Activities to a Third Party except to the extent permitted, and to the person or persons identified, in Schedule 2 Part 1.
 You must seek ARIA's prior consent to appoint any new Sub-Contractors not identified in Schedule 2 Part 1.
-You shall (i) be responsible for the acts and omissions of any Sub-Contractor as though they were your own, and (ii) enter into a written agreement with each Sub-Contractor on terms that are at least as protective of ARIA's rights and interests as the terms of this Grant Agreement and which contains all other provisions as are necessary to ensure that the Sub-Contractor complies with your obligations under this Grant Agreement.
+You shall (i) be responsible for the acts and omissions of any Sub-Contractor as though they were your own.